mhcrnl/ogcalc/doc/gtk-c.rst

    The program being designed

+There are two ways to load Glade interfaces.
+The current method is built in to GTK+, using the :c:type:`GtkBuilder` class to load the interface.
+These interface files end with a :file:`.ui` extension.
+The older method is to use the :program:`glade` library which is separate from the main GTK+ libraries.
+These interface files use a :file:`.glade` extension.
+Either method may be used, though the newer :c:type:`GtkBuilder` method would be the better choice for new code.
+The interfaces are mostly identical, since :c:type:`GtkBuilder` is essentially the incorporation of :program:`glade` into GTK+.
+Examples using both methods are provided.

-The file :file:`gtk/C/glade/ogcalc.glade` contains the same interface constructed in :program:`gtk/C/plain/ogcalc`, but designed in Glade.
-This file can be opened in Glade, and changed as needed, without needing to touch any code.
+The files :file:`gtk/C/builder/ogcalc.ui` and :file:`gtk/C/glade/ogcalc.glade` contain the same interface constructed in :program:`gtk/C/plain/ogcalc`, but designed in Glade.
+These files can be opened in Glade, and changed as needed, without needing to touch any code.
 Even signal connection is automated.
 Examine the "Signals" tab in the "Properties" dialogue box.

 The source code is listed below.
 This is the same as the previous listing, but with the following changes: